joelchan/inst126-intro-programming-notes/_sources/2b_Variables.md

 For me at least, the 2nd version makes it clearer that the program shouldn't have `+` in there: it should be `*`, since pay is a function of hours worked *times* hourly rate.
 ```

+Also, say an employee told you they needed to update their number of hours worked.
+Which variable would you need to update?

 Going back to the issue of data types, I like to name my variables in a way that suggests their data type.

 For example: